epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 There are two downsides of this approach:

 1. We cannot limit which types can be instances of `Acc` type class.
 While in some more general cases this unlimited extensibility can be helpful, if we want to control which types can be used as `Acc` we need some other approach.
-2. We have to write some boiler plate code - we really just wanted one type with some additional flexbility in it, and not two different types and type class to represent it.
+2. We have to write some boiler plate code - we really just wanted one type with some additional flexibility in it, and not two different types and type class to represent it.

 Let's try to solve these problems.